Today's Articles

 His stance on race often earned him the description of being arrogant and standoffish.
 However, in 1970, he sued his former employer, McCann Erickson, for wrongful termination caused by discrimination.
 He cited the dissolution of the Professional Advisory Council (PAC), of which he was a member, as a conscious decision not to allow him to move up in the company, thereby keeping him at the level at which he joined the company.

 McCann argued that Olden never requested a transfer out of PAC into a position that would lead to greater promotion within the company.
-In 1972, the Equal Employment Opportunity Commission found reasonable cause that the company practiced discriminatory hiring but did not find the reasonable cause on behalf of Olden.
+In 1972, the Equal Employment Opportunity Commission found reasonable cause for the company to practice discriminatory hiring but did not find reasonable cause on behalf of Olden.
 After moving to Los Angeles, California, Olden started a class-action lawsuit against McCann Erickson for discrimination but was shot to death, allegedly by a live-in girlfriend.

 The latter was arrested and tried a few days before the class-action lawsuit began.
 She pleaded not guilty and was acquitted in court.
 He was an Institute of Graphic Arts (AIGA) medal-winner who worked in television and advertising.
 A Japanese magazine, Idea, once listed him among the top fifteen designers in the United States.
 George Olden died on February 25, 1975.
 He was the father of author Marc Olden and child actor/model Georg Olden, Jr.